Updated: Apr 21

 One technique I will be using with my clients from month's boot camp is asking them to define why a goal is personally meaningful.
 For example: Since the pace of life typically slows post-summer, an obvious goal is to squeeze in more exercise.
 Take a moment to understand why that is an important goal to you.
 Maybe it’s because you do just want that beach body year round and, hey, I totally get that.
 But also consider that exercise can help brain health and memory.
 Now that school is back in session that will come in handy to those of you with teens needing help with algebra homework.
 Exercise also makes you happier (hello, endorphins).
 And it reduces risk of heart disease (goodbye heart attacks and strokes) - so if you can’t do it for yourself, focus on doing it for those who love you.

 Another technique to help your stick-to-it-ness is to make your goal extremely specific – even defining the process to achieve your goal.
-For example, a goal such as “I will attend a weekly barre class two times per week and lift weights before breakfast on Saturdays” is better than “I will exercise more.”
+For example, a goal such as “I will attend vertical barre once per week and lift weights before breakfast on Saturdays” is better than “I will exercise more.”